CSU-CS150B/CS150B-Lab-Instructions/Modulo.md

 ```
 Remember to run and test it.

-If you don’t understand how modulo works, go back through reading 6 in zyBooks.
+If you don’t understand how modulo works, go back through [Reading 6 in zyBooks](https://learn.zybooks.com/zybook/COLOSTATECS150BCundiffSpring2026In-Person/chapter/6/section/5) .

 ## Find if Number is Even (Step 3)
 Find the **evenNum** function.
 Given a number passed in as a parameter, you should use the modulo operator to see if that number is even.
 If the number is even, return True.
 If it is not even, return False.

+> [!NOTE]
-**Note:** Return True and False as Booleans and not as Strings.
+> Return True and False as Booleans and not as Strings.

+> [!TIP]
-**Hint:** if a number is even, the remainder should equal 0.
-You need to figure out which number to divide by to get 0.
+> if a number is even, the remainder should equal 0.
+> You need to figure out which number to divide by to get 0.

 ```
 Note: the hashtag (#) represents any number in this example. i.e. 4